Skyblue lupine

 Southern magnolia

-Southern magnolia (Magnolia grandiflora) is a majestic and iconic evergreen tree found in mesic hammocks and slope forests in North and Central Florida.
+Southern magnolia (Magnolia grandiflora) is a majestic and iconic evergreen tree found in mesic hammocks and slope forests.
 It is renowned for its showy fragrant flowers, dramatic dark green leaves, and stately form.

 Southern milkweed